This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- In a bowl, whisk the fish sauce, sugar and crushed garlic.
+- In a bowl, whisk together the fish sauce, sugar, and crushed garlic.
 Add the wings and toss to coat.
 Refrigerate for 3 hours, tossing the wings occasionally.

-- Heat the 2 tablespoons of oil in a small skillet.
-Add the minced garlic; cook over moderate heat until golden, 3 minutes.
-Drain on paper towels.
+- Heat 2 tablespoons of oil in a small skillet.
+Add the minced garlic and cook over moderate heat until golden, about 3 minutes.
+Drain the garlic on paper towels.

 - In a large pot, heat 2 inches of oil to 350°F (176°C).
-Pat the wings dry on paper towels; reserve the marinade.
-Put the cornstarch in a shallow bowl, add the wings and turn to coat.
+Pat the wings dry with paper towels and reserve the marinade.
+Place the cornstarch in a shallow bowl, add the wings, and turn to coat.
 Fry the wings in batches until golden and cooked through, about 10 minutes.
 Drain on paper towels and transfer to a bowl.

-- In a small saucepan, simmer the marinade over moderately high heat until syrupy, 5 minutes.
-Strain over the wings and toss.
-Top with the cilantro, mint and fried garlic and serve immediately.
+- In a small saucepan, simmer the reserved marinade over moderately high heat until syrupy, about 5 minutes.
+Strain it over the wings and toss to coat.
+Top with cilantro, mint, and fried garlic, then serve immediately.

 Nutrition